u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 series: "SciOS"
 author: "Ashish Uppala"
 date: "June 2025"
-abstract: "How can we unbundle a paper to transform science from a Cathedral into a Bazaar?"
+abstract: "How can we unbundle a paper to transform science from a Cathedral into a Bazaar, and transfer power back to scientists?"
 ---

 #### NOTE!
 This is just a draft!
 The final version is under review and will be published elsewhere, but sharing in the spirit of feedback.